3 Using an Enduring Power of Attorney

 If your relative lacks mental capacity

 If your relative is no longer able to make their own decisions, it is too late to apply for an Enduring Power of Attorney.
-In this situation, if your relative does not have a valid Enduring Power of Attorney, then an application for a 'Controllership Order' can be made to the Office of Care and Protection.
+In this situation, if your relative does not have a valid Enduring Power of Attorney, then you will need to make an application for a 'Controllership Order' to the Office of Care and Protection.
 Anyone can apply for such an order, including a partner, family member, friend or a professional, such as a solicitor, or someone from the person’s local authority social work department.

 If successful, the Master of the Court can authorise the Controller to do anything that appears necessary or expedient with respect to the property and affairs of the person lacking capacity.